lich4/ChargeLimiter/Readme.md

 * 3.Check compatibility of DisableInflow.
 Disable inflow by toggling the "External connected" button when it is enabled, any change within 120 seconds means DisableInflow is supported, unless the InstantAmperage keep above 50mA after being disabled.(InstantAmperage may be invalid for a few kinds of batteries, in this case take a look at capacity increasement)
 * The battery will never be supported by CL if neither ChargeInhibit nor DisableInflow is supported.
 * If the health of battery keep dropping abnormally while using CL, please stop and uninstall CL.
+* For the items in Advanced menu, default configuration is suitable for most batteries, DIY them to minimize the dropping speed of health of battery.

 ## Instruction